🌟 Finmagine Portfolio Manager — Now on the Chrome Web Store

-Multi-broker portfolio tracker — Indian & global stocks, MFs, ETFs • Free, no account needed
+Multi-broker tracker: Indian & global stocks, MFs, ETFs • Decision Journal, History Chart, Corporate Actions • Free

 Most investors set a mental stop-loss.
 Very few stick to it.
 And almost none track it at the granularity of which broker entry is breaching it.
-This article explains the full stop-loss system built into Finmagine Portfolio Manager — how it works mechanically and why it matters psychologically.
+This article explains the full stop-loss system built into Finmagine Portfolio Manager — how it works mechanically and why it matters psychologically — along with a complete architecture teardown of every major feature.

 | Entry | Broker | Buy Price | LTP | P&L% | Status |